-Item No Grounds

-Para of Part 1 of
+Item No Grounds Para of Part 1 of Schedule 12A of the Act

-Act

-9. Information relating to an individual 1

-10. UPDATE ON SAFEGUARDING ISSUES (verbal update - see agenda item 9)

-- 10.1 The Committee received an update in relation to the relation to two serious case reviews. - 11.1 ACTION: That the Action Plan and the summary of the findings from the serious case reviews be sent to the Members of the Committee.
+- 9. Information relating to an individual 1 - 10.
+UPDATE ON SAFEGUARDING ISSUES (verbal update see agenda item 9) - 10.1 The Committee received an update in relation to two serious case reviews. - 11.1 ACTION: That the Action Plan and Summary of the Findings from the serious case reviews be sent to the Committee Members.